 Moreover, the COVID-19 pandemic has had a positive impact on the digital health market.
 All the affected countries across the world took a variety of measures, including lockdowns and social distancing, to control the transmission of the infection.
 As a result of such measures, various healthcare services still continue to be delivered digitally, to prevent human contact.
 Outpatient hospital care and primary care for long held the promise that they can largely be carried out digitally, but the emergence of the pandemic has significantly scaled up the process of digital transformation.
 This has rapidly led to the maturation of the digital health industry.

-The mHealth category is expected to advance with the highest growth rate during the forecast period, to retain its market domination.This is because mHealth technologies help healthcare organizations reduce medical costs and provide effective remote patient monitoring, so patients do not need to visit healthcare facilities for regular check-ups.
-Moreover, mHealth technologies assist in disease and wellness management, which has increased their adoption rate.
+The mHealth category is expected to advance with the highest growth rate during the forecast period.This is because mHealth technologies help healthcare organizations reduce medical costs and provide effective remote patient monitoring, so patients do not need to visit healthcare facilities for regular check-ups.
+Moreover, mHealth technologies assist in disease and wellness management, which has increased their rate of adoption.

 The transition from curative to preventative healthcare delivery, as well as improvements in quality, affordability, and resource efficiency, will all be made possible with the help of digital health.
 The provision of healthcare services has been enormously hampered in numerous developing countries, particularly in villages, due to a lack of resources and infrastructure.
 The new digital health model will be essential in helping emerging nations overcome many problems that hamper the delivery of healthcare, including improving access, quality, cost and safety.
 The majority of developing nations have abandoned paper-based healthcare systems and are in favor of more conventional digital healthcare models, which they have already adopted or are in the process of doing so.
 The gap between developed and developing economies, as well as players across the entire healthcare value chain, is being reduced by such technological advancements.